Voltage: 230V, Frequency: 50Hz

 Health & Fitness

-Getting your Cambodian visa is a simple and efficient process.
-Tourist visas for most nationalities can be obtained on arrival at Phnom Penh or Siem Reap airports for 20 USD cash.
+A Cambodian Tourist visa-on-arrival can be obtained for most nationalities at all major land border crossings and International Airports, including Phnom Penh and Siem Reap airports for 30 USD cash.
 A visa form will be issued to you on the airplane or on arrival.
-You will also need one passport photo to accompany your visa application.
+Alternatively you can obtain an “e-Visa” online here.

-By visiting www.mfaic.gov.kh and paying 25 USD by credit card, a 30-day tourist visa can be issued electronically within three business days.
-Note that this visa is only valid for arrival at Phnom Penh or Siem Reap international airports, Cham Yeam (Koh Kong), Poi Pet (Banteay Meanchey) and Bavet (Svay Rieng).
-Cambodian visas can be obtained on arrival at the following border crossings:
+If you prefer to arrange your visa before you travel, you can apply for a 30-day tourist visa atwww.mfaic.gov.kh.
+This visa costs 20-25 BP, payable by credit card.
+Please allow at least three full business days for delivery.
+Note: this visa is only valid for arrival at Phnom Penh or Siem Reap international airports, Cham Yeam (Koh Kong), Poi Pet (Banteay Meanchey) and Bavet (Svay Rieng).

 - Phnom Penh International Airport